Ultimate Guide to Querying Google Analytics 4 Properties or Firebase Data in BigQuery

 The (Not-so-New) Events Table

-Once your Firebase and Google Analytics 4 property is connected to BigQuery, you will start to see several datasets available to you for reporting.
-While we’re primarily interested in Google Analytics data for this discussion, it is useful to note that Firebase gives you access to several datasets that may be of interest to your company.
+Once your Firebase and/or Google Analytics 4 property is connected to BigQuery, you will start to see several datasets available to you for reporting.
+While we’re primarily interested in Google Analytics data for this discussion, which does not require the use of Firebase or mobile applications, it's useful to note that Firebase gives you access to several datasets that may be of interest to your company.

 Google Analytics 4 Properties & Firebase Data in BigQuery